 For more than 40 years, NASA has supported both national and international search and rescue efforts through technology development and enhancement.
 The Search and Rescue Office supports both the worldwide Cospas-Sarsat program and the U.S. Search and Rescue Satellite-Aided Tracking program.

-The Cospas-Sarsat program was established in the 1980s as a partnership between the U.S., Canada, France and the former USSR, to provide accurate, timely and reliable distress alert and location data to help searchers locate and rescue people in distress.
-Today, more than 42 countries and organizations are associated with the program and actively participate in the management and operation of the system.
-Following the formalization of the program, the U.S. SARSAT program was formed as a joint effort between four organizations: the U.S. Coast Guard, the U.S. Air Force, the National Oceanic and Atmospheric Administration, with NASA providing technical leadership across space, ground and beacon segments.
+The Cospas-Sarsat program was established in 1979 as a search and rescue partnership between the U.S., Canada, France and the former Soviet Union, now the Russian Federation.
+The program provides accurate, timely and reliable distress alert and location data to help first responders find and rescue people in emergencies.
+Today, more than 40 countries and organizations are associated with the program and actively participate in the management and operation of the Cospas-Sarsat system.

 The U.S. Search and Rescue Satellite-Aided Tracking program began in the 1970s and is a joint effort between four organizations: the U.S. Coast Guard, the U.S. Air Force, the National Oceanic and Atmospheric Administration, and NASA.

 NASA’s Search and Rescue Office leads the development and refinement of cutting-edge search and rescue technology.
 Their work helps to save thousands of lives around the world annually.
 They work on important technology like rescue beacons for personal and commercial use, satellites, and even antennas.
 Learn more about these technologies at the link below.